Baraduke: Legacy

+In 1995, ten years after its original arcade release, it was ported to the X68000, and was also included in the fifth volume of the Namco Museum series on the PlayStation.
+It was re-released on Namco Museum Virtual Arcade on the Xbox 360 in 2008, the Wii's Virtual Console in 2009 as well as by Hamster Corporation through their Arcade Archives series for the Nintendo Switch and PlayStation 4 in November 2022.

-A sequel titled Bakutotsu Kijūtei was released in 1988, but only in Japan.
-It was the second game from the company to allow scores not ending in "0" (the first was Hopping Mappy, which was released in 1986).
+A sequel titled Baraduke II was released in 1988 only in Japan.

 Baraduke is noted as an early example of a female game protagonist, with her gender being revealed in a "twist" ending.
 Although the game's primary protagonist, Toby "Kissy" Masuyo, is a woman, the player is led to believe she is a man until her face is revealed in the ending.
 This predated by one year Samus Aran from Metroid as a human female playable character.
 The game has been further compared to Metroid for its similarities, as both games feature a maze filled with alien enemies, and a "surprise" reveal of their female protagonists at the end.

 In the Mr. Driller series of games, Kissy Masuyo is a supporting character under the name Toby Masuyo (they refer to "Kissy" as being her nickname).
 She has married and divorced Taizo Hori (better known as Dig Dug, the protagonist of the 1982 arcade game of the same name) and they have three children, Susumu Hori (who is the main character of Mr. Driller), Ataru Hori, and Taiyo Toby.
 Kissy is also a playable character in the Japan-only tactical role-playing video game Namco x Capcom, where she is teamed up with Hiromi Tengenji from Burning Force.
 Due to her divorce, she seems to have a grudge against Taizo Hori, who also appears in this game (a reference to the Mr. Driller series).
 Tron Bonne, from Capcom's Mega Man Legends game, mistakes her for a boy.

 A Paccet (which is a small, round yellow alien with only one eye) appears in the background as a painting in Tales of Destiny.
 Elle Mel Marta's backpack in Tales of Xillia 2 is also a Paccet, with a small charm shaped like Kissy attached to it.
 Paccet makes a cameo in Super Smash Bros. for Nintendo 3DS and Wii U as part of Pac-Man's taunt, "Namco Roulette".